metio/terraform-provider-k8s/docs/data-sources/volsync_backube_replication_destination_v1alpha1_manifest.md

 - `access_modes` (List of String) accessModes specifies the access modes for the destination volume.
 - `capacity` (String) capacity is the size of the destination volume to create.
-- `copy_method` (String) copyMethod describes how a point-in-time (PiT) image of the destinationvolume should be created.
+- `copy_method` (String) copyMethod describes how a point-in-time (PiT) image of the destination volume should be created.
-- `destination_pvc` (String) destinationPVC is a PVC to use as the transfer destination instead ofautomatically provisioning one.
-Either this field or both capacity andaccessModes must be specified.
+- `destination_pvc` (String) destinationPVC is a PVC to use as the transfer destination instead of automatically provisioning one.
+Either this field or both capacity and accessModes must be specified.
-- `key_secret` (String) keySecret is the name of a Secret that contains the TLS pre-shared key tobe used for authentication.
+- `key_secret` (String) keySecret is the name of a Secret that contains the TLS pre-shared key to be used for authentication.
 If not provided, the key will be generated.
 - `mover_affinity` (Attributes) MoverAffinity allows specifying the PodAffinity that will be used by the data mover (see [below for nested schema](#nestedatt--spec--rsync_tls--mover_affinity))
-- `mover_pod_labels` (Map of String) Labels that should be added to data mover podsThese will be in addition to any labels that VolSync may add
+- `mover_pod_labels` (Map of String) Labels that should be added to data mover pods These will be in addition to any labels that VolSync may add
-- `mover_resources` (Attributes) Resources represents compute resources required by the data mover container.Immutable.More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/This should only be used by advanced users as this can result in a moverpod being unschedulable or crashing due to limited resources. (see [below for nested schema](#nestedatt--spec--rsync_tls--mover_resources))
+- `mover_resources` (Attributes) Resources represents compute resources required by the data mover container.
+Immutable.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/ This should only be used by advanced users as this can result in a mover pod being unschedulable or crashing due to limited resources. (see [below for nested schema](#nestedatt--spec--rsync_tls--mover_resources))
-- `mover_security_context` (Attributes) MoverSecurityContext allows specifying the PodSecurityContext that willbe used by the data mover (see [below for nested schema](#nestedatt--spec--rsync_tls--mover_security_context))
+- `mover_security_context` (Attributes) MoverSecurityContext allows specifying the PodSecurityContext that will be used by the data mover (see [below for nested schema](#nestedatt--spec--rsync_tls--mover_security_context))
-- `mover_service_account` (String) MoverServiceAccount allows specifying the name of the service accountthat will be used by the data mover.
-This should only be used by advancedusers who want to override the service account normally used by the mover.The service account needs to exist in the same namespace as this CR.
+- `mover_service_account` (String) MoverServiceAccount allows specifying the name of the service account that will be used by the data mover.
+This should only be used by advanced users who want to override the service account normally used by the mover.
+The service account needs to exist in the same namespace as this CR.
-- `service_annotations` (Map of String) serviceAnnotations defines annotations that will be added to theservice created for incoming SSH connections.
-If set, these annotationswill be used instead of any VolSync default values.
+- `service_annotations` (Map of String) serviceAnnotations defines annotations that will be added to the service created for incoming SSH connections.
+If set, these annotations will be used instead of any VolSync default values.
-- `service_type` (String) serviceType determines the Service type that will be created for incomingTLS connections.
+- `service_type` (String) serviceType determines the Service type that will be created for incoming TLS connections.
-- `storage_class_name` (String) storageClassName can be used to specify the StorageClass of thedestination volume.
+- `storage_class_name` (String) storageClassName can be used to specify the StorageClass of the destination volume.
 If not set, the default StorageClass will be used.
-- `volume_snapshot_class_name` (String) volumeSnapshotClassName can be used to specify the VSC to be used ifcopyMethod is Snapshot.
+- `volume_snapshot_class_name` (String) volumeSnapshotClassName can be used to specify the VSC to be used if copyMethod is Snapshot.
 If not set, the default VSC is used.

 <a id="nestedatt--spec--rsync_tls--mover_affinity"></a>
 ### Nested Schema for `spec.rsync_tls.mover_affinity`